Easy Avocado Chocolate Pudding

-Something you may not know about me: I grew up on a teeny tiny avocado ranch.
+Something you may not know about me: I grew up on the teeniest of tiny avocado ranches.

 If you follow along on Instagram, I mentioned this briefly the other day.
 Not to brag, but I have a delicious connection to the tastiest, organic Hass avocados on the central California coast.
-It’s not their day job, but my parents tend about thirty avocado trees on their property, and sell to the likes of Calavo.
+It’s not their day job, but my parents tend about thirty avocado trees on their property, and sell a few bins of their fruit every year.
 So if you live down south, and happen to buy an organic avocado when they’re in season, it might be one of ours.

 I grew up eating avocados practically with a spoon, and like many homegrown fruits and veggies, they really are the best.
 They’re often smaller, but have a richer flavor and perfect, buttery texture.
 Growing up, it was easy to take our seemingly endless, nearly year-round supply of tree-ripened avocados for granted.
 Especially now that I’m shelling out several dollars a piece for avocados at the store.

 Nonetheless, avocados are still on the grocery list every week, along with our other pantry “essentials.”
 They add a finishing touch to all kinds of savory dishes, but don’t make their way into sweeter fare very often.

 However, that’s changed with this super creamy avocado chocolate pudding.
 I just can’t get enough.
 Naturally sweetened and packed with healthy fats – but equally chocolate-y and indulgent, with a spot-on silky texture – this is the chocolate pudding of my dreams.